-- Any of the following can be used to properly support a mattress:
+Any of the following can be used to support a mattress properly:

-- A firm, relatively new boxspring.
-The surface of the boxspring should be completely flat across with no "bowing" in the middle.
-If the boxspring is more than 8 years old, it should be replaced.
+- A firm, relatively new boxspring or foundation.
+The surface of the foundation should be completely flat across with no "bowing" in the middle.
+If the box/foundation is more than 8 years old, it should be replaced.
 Visit our Custom Size Foundation page to purchase a new one if needed.

 - A platform style bed frame with a roll-out slat system.
-The gap in between each slat should be no more than 3".
-If the gap in between each slat is wider than 3", more slats should be added or a boxspring/foundation should to be used.
+The gap between each slat should be no more than 3".
+If the gap between each slat is wider than 3", more slats should be added, or a Foundation should be used.

-- A solid platform surface (foundation).
+- A solid platform surface.
 The surface should be sturdy and completely flat, free from impressions.
-Keep in mind that the entire mattress must be supported evenly from edge to edge.
+Remember that the entire mattress must be supported evenly from edge to edge.

 - An adjustable bed.
 All mattresses on this website are designed to work with adjustable beds.

-- All mattresses with a width between 53" and 60" must be supported by a frame that has at least one (1) leg extending to the floor near the center of the bed.
+- All mattresses and foundations with a width between 53" and 60" must be supported by a frame with at least one (1) leg extending to the floor near the center of the bed.
 This includes standard sizes such as full (double) and queen.
 Most modern bed frames will have the center legs pre-installed, but not all.
-A majority of older style "antique" frames do not have center legs installed.
-These can be added using a piece of wood that extends from a center slat down to the floor.
+Most older style "antique" frames do not have center legs installed.
+These can be added using wood extending from a center slat to the floor.

-- All mattresses with a width greater than 60" must be supported by a frame that has at least two (2) legs extending to the floor near the center of the bed.
-This includes standard sizes such as king and California king.
+All mattresses and foundations with a width greater than 60" must be supported by a frame with at least two (2) legs extending to the floor near the center of the bed.
+This includes standard sizes such as King and California King.

-- Center support, for mattress sizes listed above, is extremely important.
+Center support for the sizes listed above is extremely important.
 Bed frames that lack center support can cause the mattress to "bow" towards the middle.
 This causes premature sagging and makes the mattress feel much softer than intended.
-Lack of proper center support will void the mattress warranty.
-To receive full benefit of your new mattress, please be sure your bed frame meets these requirements.
+A lack of proper center support will void the mattress warranty.
+To receive the full benefit of your new mattress, please be sure your bed frame support meets these requirements.